 Corcoran's Continuing Education program offers a variety of non-credit art and design courses for adults of all ages throughout the year.
 As a non-degree student, you can brush up on basics, develop further expertise or just have fun for a reasonable price.
 Afternoon, evening and weekend classes are available to work around your schedule.
 Courses are taught by leading professionals in their fields throughout the entire year.
 Questions?
 Email us at [email protected]!

-**APPLICATIONS FOR FALL 2019 ARE NOW CLOSED**
+**APPLICATIONS FOR SPRING 2020 ARE NOW OPEN**

 - Our Spaces

 - Office of Non-Degree Students

 Faculty: Hadrian Mendoza

 Times: Sundays, 12:00 pm - 2:30 pm